umbrella-h/habitica-stat-box/README.md

 ## Development

-Edit `.env` file, and run the command below for testing in development environment .
+Edit `.env` file, and run the command bellow for testing in development environment .

 ```
 $ bundle exec rake dev_stats